Rembus

 Broker

-Starting the broker is simple as:
+Starting a Broker is simple as:

 ##!/bin/bash